nboldhq/docs/contents/45-connected-apps/HubSpot setup guide.md

 >
 > Make sure to use the admin credentials for both, HubSpot and Microsoft Teams, and review the permissions.

-If you have any questions or need any assistance, kindly write to us at [support@nbold.co](mailto:support@nbold.co)

 Next Step: Configuring the HubSpot solution
 To know how to Update the Solution, click here